seenthattinker/ML_AI/ML_AI/marriot.md

 The answer is a resounding yes.
-It happened to the Marriott hotel chains in 2018, and has become part of the lore of the digital security world, one of the most infamous data breaches in it history, and standing in most top lists for computer and network security breaches.
+It happened to the Marriott hotel chains in 2018, and has become part of the lore of the digital security world, one of the most infamous data breaches in its history, and finding a home in most top ten lists for computer and network security breaches.

 The reason for the RATs is the same as any data breach, theft,